 You may also complete an interest form for this or other workforce programs.

-Note: This program will be offered at the TCC Advanced Manufacturing Training Center.
+Note: This program will be offered only in Gadsden County.

 Standard high school diploma or GED diploma.
 Must be at least 17 years of age, and must turn 18 years of age before the end of the first semester in the program.

 Note: Students must take the Test of Adult Basic Education (TABE) within the first semester of enrollment in the program or present evidence of allowable substitute.
 (Learn more .)
-In order to successfully complete the program, students must earn a score of 8.0 or higher in language and mathematics and a reading score of 9.0 or higher on the TABE.
+In order to successfully complete the program, students must earn a score of 9.0 or higher in TABE language and reading and must earn a score of 10.0 or higher in TABE mathematics.